angelayuxh/ece1724-rusty-benchmarks/README.md

 All the required crates are already included in Cargo.toml.
 Cargo build will automatically download the crates.

 PBBS is not required to run our project.
-However, to compare the performance results of it with RPB, it can be set up by following its installation instructions [U].
+However, to compare the performance results of it with RPB, it can be set up by following its installation instructions [22].
 PBBS also contains scripts to generate random input files.

 ## 6. Contributions